andersborgabiro/ragquerydocuments/README.md

 GPT-4o seems to provide the best results, but GPT-4o Mini is probably sufficient for basic queries and is less expensive.

-Check Verbose to see the prompt used with the LLM.

 The application is accessible here: https://ragquerydocument.streamlit.app/.
 This might change at any time.

 No guarantees for it not breaking in the future, but any obvious bugs should be ironed out before I update the code here.